 …and don’t forget anything [at home]!

 Getting ready for a trip is exciting!
 The idea of visiting a new place, of going somewhere for a shorter or longer period of time is exhilarating!
 But, sometimes, packing isn’t so much fun.
 And, even worse, you might forget things at home.
 So how can you prevent that?
-Here are some travel tips on how to make sure you pack everything you need for your trip and don’t forget anything at home!
+Here are some travel tips on how to make sure you pack everything you need for your trip and don’t forget anything at home, an article part of the tips and tricks series on this blog.

 It’s very likely that you won’t be the first person to visit that location.
 Other people were there.
 Some shared their experiences online, on their blogs.
 And these are valuable resources for you.